PatrickDegner/PatrickDegner/README.md

 - 👋 Hi, I’m @PatrickDegner
 - 👀 I’m interested in Music, Programming and Data Engineering
-- 🌱 I’m currently learning another ELT tool...
+- 🌱 I’m currently learning another ELT tool ;)

 <!---
 PatrickDegner/PatrickDegner is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.